AlexandreRavichandran/pomodoro-timer/README.md

 # Requirements
 - PHP > 7.4.1
 - Apache server
-- MySQL

 You can use MAMP stack to have all necessary requirements : https://www.mamp.info/en/downloads/ <br>
 (I personnaly used it to develop this project )

-# How to use
-After forked and cloned the project, don't forget to create a database on MySQL and import the pomodoro.sql file on it.

 # Features
 - Use classic pomodoro pattern to upgrade your concentration when working on a certain task.<br>